I'm the Greatest: Composition

 According to author and critic Bob Woffinden, in "I'm the Greatest", Lennon captures principal events in Starr's life "in affectionate terms".
 Woffinden adds that, by the early 1970s, Starr's perspective on the Beatles represented a more balanced view than any of his former bandmates'; he attributes this outlook to Starr's direction of the 1972 T. Rex concert documentary Born to Boogie, which allowed him to see at first hand the adulation afforded the band's leader, Marc Bolan.
 Lennon's lyrics remained partly autobiographical, however.
 He sings of growing up in Liverpool, his teenage years, falling in love for the first time, and "my wife and kids" in the present.
 In each case, he receives affirmation of his greatness – from his mother, his teenage peers, his lover, and his family.
 As part of what authors Ben Urish and Kenneth Bielen describe as the song's "sardonic take on the Beatles' experience", Lennon compares the international success of the band to "the greatest show on Earth" yet qualifies the claim with "For what it was worth".

-The song is in a moderate rock tempo and in 4/4 time throughout.
+The song is in a moderate tempo and in 4/4 time throughout.
 The musical key over the verses and two middle eight (or bridge) sections is B major, with frequent use of seventh chords.
 In the second bridge, the line "Yes, my name is Billy Shears" recalls Starr's alter-ego from the Beatles' 1967 album Sgt.
 Pepper's Lonely Hearts Club Band – specifically, the character named at the end of the album's title song and under which Starr sings the ensuing track, "With a Little Help from My Friends".
 In "I'm the Greatest", this section ends with a reference to Starr's age in early 1973: "Now I'm only thirty-two / And all I wanna do, is boogaloo ..."
 The word "boogaloo" was a pet phrase of Bolan, whose use of the term had inspired Starr to write "Back Off Boogaloo" in 1971.

 In the chord sequence over the closing section – comprising a descending C-B-B♭-A pattern followed by a return to C using the same chords – the song quotes from the main hook of Harrison's track "I Dig Love", which Starr had played on three years before.
 On his version of "I'm the Greatest", Starr extemporises over this section, building on Ali's boastful claim.
 He concludes by declaring himself to be "the greatest – in this world, in the next world, and in any world!"